 American Institute of Certified Planners Certification Maintenance Credits

-This webinar is approved by the American Institute of Certified Planners for 2.0 Certification Maintenance Credits.
+This webinar is approved by the American Institute of Certified Planners for 2.0 Certification Maintenance Credits and 1.5 Certification Maintenance Law Credits.
 Please make sure that you register for this session and log-in using the link that TRB provides to your email account.
 We use this as your record that you attended this session.
 TRB only maintains the records of attendees who use their email address to log into the webinar, and cannot verify attendance of individuals who view the webinar without personally logging into the session.

 Please visit the Certification Maintenance section of APA’s website, Certification Maintenance webpage at https://www.planning.org/cm to claim your credits.
 You may use the following steps: